-Studving abroad through our exchange programmes can be one of the most exciting and rewarding challenges for a student to experience.
+BROADENING YOUR HORIZONS: STUDY ABROAD Studving abroad through our exchange programmes can be one of the most exciting and rewarding challenges for a student to experience.
 The opportunity to travel and live in another country, learn different customs and traditions, meet new people and build a future career draws many students into the exchange programmes.
 With great links across the world, you can choose to study part of your QMU degree in Europe, Australia, New Zealand, Canada, the USA or Hong Kong.
 Living in another country, and studying at another institution, allows you to make new friends from across the world and acquire invaluable life skills.
 Importantly, it will help you develop a greater feeling of independence and confidence.
 An exchange programme allows you to stretch your wings, and undoubtedly brings you benefits for years to come.
 Where exchanges are available, students can spend a semester at an overseas university.
 Care has been taken to select appropriate international partnerships, ensuring that a period spent on exchange gives QMU students credit towards their studies.
+Funding support may be available to assist students with a recognised semester abroad.
 A number of scholarships up to £5,000 exist to help fund study abroad for students facing financial difficulties.
 Please note that exchange opportunities are subject to availability.
+QMU courses that offer an exchange include: